Unsupervised Understanding of Location and Illumination Changes in Egocentric Videos: Introduction

 \section{Introduction}

-The emergence of wearable cameras such as action cameras, smart glasses and low-temporal life-logging cameras has detonated a recent trend in computer science know as First Person Vision (FPV) or Egovision.
-It is the first time that a camera is allowed to move with us in our daily activities and record what we see.
+The emergence of wearable video devices such as action cameras, smart glasses and low-temporal life-logging cameras has detonated a recent trend in computer science known as First Person Vision (FPV) or Egovision.
 The 90's idea of a wearable device with autonomous processing capabilities is nowadays possible and is considered one of the most relevant technological trends of the recent years \cite{Betancourt2014}.
-The ubiquitous and personal nature of these devices opens the door to critical applications such as Activity Recognition\cite{Nguyen2016}, User-Machine Interaction\cite{Baraldi2015}, Ambient Assisting Living \cite{Fathi2011, Pirsiavash2012, NataliaDiaz2014} Augmented Memory\cite{Farringdon2000} and Blind Navigation \cite{Balakrishnan2007}, among others.
+The ubiquitous and personal nature of these devices opens the door to critical applications such as Activity Recognition \cite{Nguyen2016, Zhan2015}, User-Machine Interaction \cite{Baraldi2015}, Ambient Assisting Living \cite{Fathi2011, Pirsiavash2012, NataliaDiaz2014} Augmented Memory \cite{Farringdon2000, Harvey2016} and Blind Navigation \cite{Balakrishnan2007}, among others.

 One of the key features of wearable cameras is their capability to move across different locations and record exactly what the user is looking at.
-Clearly an unrestricted video perspective that complicates the use of current FPV methods on real devices due to the unknown number of locations recorded from this video perspective.
+This is an unrestricted video perspective that requires existent methods to perform good in the unknown number of locations and the changing light conditions implied by this video perspective.
 A common way to deal with this problem is to predefine a particular application or location and bound the algorithms based on this.
-It is the case of the gesture recognition for virtual museums proposed in \cite{Baraldi2015} or the activity recognition methods based on the kitchen dataset \cite{Fathi2013, Matsuo2014}.
+This is the case of gesture recognition for virtual museums proposed in \cite{Baraldi2015} or the activity recognition methods based on the kitchen dataset \cite{Fathi2011,Fathi2011a}.
 Another way to alleviate the large number of recorded locations is by using exhaustive video labeling of the recorded locations and objects as is done in \cite{Pirsiavash2012} to detect daily activities.
-The authors in \cite{Li2013b} use global histograms of color are used to reduce the effect of light changes in a color-based hand-segmenter.
+The authors in \cite{Li2013b} use global histograms of color to reduce the effect of light changes in a color-based hand-segmenter.